-Sycolin Creek ElementaryStudents at Sycolin Creek have music for 30 minutes twice a week.
+Sycolin Creek ElementaryThis year, students at Sycolin Creek have music twice a week for 30 minutes.
 During that time, they sing, play instruments, dance and much more!
-First and second grade students each have a musical program.
-All students participate in the Veterans Day Program and the Holiday Sing-a-long.
-Fourth and fifth grade students all play recorder and they are also eligible to join the Sycolin Creek Singers.Our Music TeamMrs.
+All students will have the opportunity to participate in a Veterans Day presentation and the Holiday Sing-a-long.
+Fourth and fifth grade students will play recorder.
+For more information, read on or click the Schoology link within your Phoenix account.Our Music TeamMrs.
 Cassada

 Dynamics, Tempo and Articulation